 Millions of consumers have turned to organic food during the COVID-19 pandemic and more than half of all shoppers have bought certified organic in the last year, according to the Australian Organic Market Report 2021 released by Australian Organic Limited (AOL).

 AOL CEO Niki Ford says the health and environmental benefits of organic food production, which is free from chemicals, pesticides and fertilisers, are driving the sector’s growth.

-The report finds that Australians are encouraged by the benefits of eating organic food, with 62 percent of shoppers citing personal health as a motivator for their first purchase of organic produce and 45 percent choosing organic due to environmental considerations.
+According to the report, Australians are encouraged by the health benefits of organic food.
+Sixty-two percent of shoppers cited personal health as a motivator for their first purchase of organic produce; 45 percent chose organic due to environmental considerations.

-The research also shows more than 80 percent of food shoppers in Australia are receptive to buying an organic product, with 60 percent currently purchasing organics at a low level but showing a high interest in fresh organic produce.
-Thirty-seven percent of established organic shoppers increased the amount of organic products they purchased in the past year, with the average household spend on organic increasing 12.8 percent since 2019.
+The research also shows more than 80 percent of food shoppers in Australia are receptive to buying an organic product; 60 percent currently purchase organics at a low level but are showing a high interest in fresh organic produce.
+Thirty-seven percent of established organic shoppers increased the number of organic products they purchased in the past year; the average household spend on organic increased by 12.8 percent since 2019.